 Possible Interpretations of Pathological Values

-- Increase: Chronic myelogenous leukemia, arthritis, high purine diet, infection, liver disease, nephrolithiasis, true polycythemia, sickle cell anemia, Wilson's disease, injury.
-Medications: Ascorbic acid, aspirin (high doses), cytotoxic drugs, phenylbutazone (high doses), probenecid (high doses), radiolabels, sulfinpyrazone.
+- Increases: Chronic myeloid leukemia, arthritis, a high-purine diet, infection, liver disease, nephrolithiasis, polycythemia vera, sickle cell anemia, Wilson's disease, and injury.
+Medications: Ascorbic acid, aspirin (high doses), cytotoxic drugs, phenylbutazone (high doses), probenecid (high doses), radiocontrast agents, and sulfinpyrazone.

 - Decrease: Acidosis, alcoholism, folic acid deficiency, glomerulonephritis, lead poisoning, kidney disease, urinary tract obstruction.
 Medications: Aspirin (low doses), diuretics, phenylbutazone (low doses), probenecid (low doses).